autopkg/dataJAR-recipes/Adobe Admin Console Packages/README.md

 * **app_bundle_id** - required - the titles bundle id, if one isn't defived from [AdobeAdminConsolePackagesPkgInfoCreator](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAdminConsolePackagesPkgInfoCreator.py).
 * **app_description** - required - the titles description, if one isn't defived from [AdobeAdminConsolePackagesPkgInfoCreator](https://github.com/autopkg/dataJAR-recipes/blob/master/Adobe%20Admin%20Console%20Packages/AdobeAdminConsolePackagesPkgInfoCreator.py).
 * **app_json_version_key** - required - the key within the `Application.json` which holds the titles version.
-* **app_name** - required - the application name to look for, this will match a value within the [application names table](https://github.com/autopkg/dataJAR-recipes/edit/add-adobe-flat-pkg-support/Adobe%20Admin%20Console%20Packages/README.md#names).
+* **app_name** - required - the application name to look for, this should match a value within the [application names table](https://github.com/autopkg/dataJAR-recipes/edit/add-adobe-flat-pkg-support/Adobe%20Admin%20Console%20Packages/README.md#names).
 * **app_path** - required - see the path to the application bundle, when installed.
 * **display_name** - required - the display name for the title.
 * **minos_regex** - required - regex pattern to use when looking to derive the minimum OS version from `[SystemRequirement][CheckCompatibility][Content]` from within `Application.json`.
 * **unsupported_versions_dict** - optional - Array containg the versions of incompatible titles, and a reason why.
 * **version_comparison_key** - required - the key in the titles info.plist to use for version comparisions.

+## FAQ

+**Q1:** Do these recipes also retrieve the applications icons?

+**A1:** Sadly, no. The reason is that the full icon is within the encrypted payload.
+The icons we can access have low resolutions,such as 176 x 168.